paullouisageneau/libdatachannel/README.md

 # libdatachannel - C/C++ WebRTC DataChannels

-libdatachannel is a simple implementation of WebRTC DataChannels in C++17 with C bindings.
+libdatachannel is a standalone implementation of WebRTC DataChannels in C++17 with C bindings.
+It enables direct connectivity between native applications and web browsers without the pain of importing the entire WebRTC stack.
 Its API is modelled as a simplified version of the JavaScript WebRTC API, in order to ease the design of cross-environment applications.

 This projet is originally inspired by [librtcdcpp](https://github.com/chadnickbok/librtcdcpp), however it is a complete rewrite from scratch, because the messy architecture of librtcdcpp made solving its implementation issues difficult.

 Licensed under LGPLv2, see [LICENSE](https://github.com/paullouisageneau/libdatachannel/blob/master/LICENSE).

+## Compatibility

+This implementation has been tested to be compatible with Firefox and Chromium.
+It supports Multicast DNS candidates resolution provided the operating system also supports it.

 ## Dependencies